WHO IS THIS PRODUCT FOR?

 DO I GET A REFUND IF YOU DON’T FIND ANY DNA?

 There is an extraction cost which you will pay, regardless of success.
-This fee will cover the consumables used and a percentage of our labour.
-We have kept the price to you as low as possible and do not make a profit on this part of the process.
+This fee will cover the consumables used, labour and postage.

 HOW OLD CAN THE LETTER BE?